 As we can only observe eye movements by users, we are usually not able to distinguish between bottom-up and topdown attention allocation.
 Both mechanisms directly impact which elements our eyes fixate.
 Additionally, the mere fact that users fixate an element of a visualization does not imply that this element is being processed centrally.
-Moreover, it does not even imply that the user is looking at the element, because attention can also be allocated towards elements outside of central vision [59].
-Although we are not able to see elements as clearly when using peripheral vision, humans are still able to estimate object shape and size rather accurately when distributing visual attention over a larger area of the visual field.
-If, however, we were able to observe reoccurring patterns of eye-movements, both within users and between users, we can be sure that these patterns represent phases of top-down attention allocation.
-Visualizations that produce this kind of reoccurring patterns can be considered as an efficient means of data display.
-Thus, one important goal of the current study was to extend existing research by employing eye-tracking not only to count and compare fixations, but to investigate transitions between visualization elements as well as reoccurring fixation patterns.
+Moreover, it does not even imply that the user is looking at the element, because attention can also be allocated towards elements outside of central vision [38].
+Although we are not able to see elements as clearly when using peripheral vision, humans are still able to estimate object shape and size rather accurately.

 When the relevant elements of a visualization are identified, the user enters the stage of central information processing.
 The success and the efficiency of a visualization depend both on user and visualization properties.
-User properties affecting visualization processing are most likely previous knowledge about the type of visualization, general intelligence components, especially those related to visual-spatial information processing, and possible impairments (e.g., color or stereo blindness).
+User properties affecting visualization processing are previous knowledge about the type of visualization, general intelligence components, especially those related to visuo-spatial information processing, and possible impairments (e.g., color or stereo blindness).
 In terms of information processing, nearly all properties of a visualization, like color usage, descriptiveness, intuitiveness, alignment, or visual data preparation affect success and efficiency.
 In this paper, we assess indicators for both phases of visualization processing.
-While performance data allow the empirical investigation of the information processing phase, eye-tracking and reaction times enable the investigation of the visual search phase.

-V. METHOD
+V. Method